starikcetin/Eflatun.SceneReference/README.md

 2. The Scene GUID to Path Map is outdated.
 To fix this, you can either manually run the map generator, or enable all generation triggers.
 It is highly recommended to keep all the generation triggers enabled.

+You can avoid it by checking `IsSafeToUse` (recommended) or `IsInSceneGuidToPathMap`.

 ## `SceneReferenceInternalException`

 This exception is not part of the public API.
-It is not meant to be catched or mitigated by user code.
 It indicates that something has gone wrong internally.
+It is not meant to be catched, fixed, or avoided by user code.

 If you come across this exception, make sure to create a bug report by [opening an issue](https://github.com/starikcetin/Eflatun.SceneReference/issues) and including the relevant information in the exception message.